Dhuoda: Life

 Their first son, William of Septimania, was born on 29 November 826, and the second, Bernard Plantapilosa, on 22 March 841.
-William was taken from his parents and put under the care of Charles the Bald when he was fourteen years old.
-While he was away, Dhouda began to write her handbook for him.
-Her youngest son was also taken from her, although he was taken by his father Bernard and the Bishop of Uzes in order to keep him safe.
-During this time, Bernard sent Dhuoda to live in Uzes while he was at court in Aachen.
+Her husband Bernard’s involvement in the dynastic conflict, including the civil war of the 830s and in the Battle of Fontenoy in 841, led to their elder son, William, being sent to Charles the Bald as a political hostage.
+While he was away, Dhuoda began to write her handbook for him.
+Her youngest son was taken from her shortly after birth by his father Bernard and the Bishop of Uzès in order to keep him safe.
+Bernard was at court in Aachen while Dhuoda remained exiled in Uzès, where she experienced financial and personal hardship.
 Dhuoda herself mentions very little of him during this time.
 According to Dhuoda, she spent this time struggling to maintain her husband's authority in their land and on the border of Francia.
 She fulfilled the administrative and military responsibilities of Frankish Septimania on Louis the Pious' behalf.
 One scholar has suggested that a daughter was born in 844, as one chronicler reports the marriage of William's sister.

 Although Dhuoda was married to the most prominent Frankish magistrate at the time, she is not mentioned in any contemporary works from that period except her own.
 What little we know of her life comes from her book, the Liber Manualis, or Manual, which Dhuoda wrote for her elder son, William, between 841 and 843.
 It is known to have been sent to William in 843.
 It was a work written when Dhuoda had been separated from both her husband and her two sons, the victim of the conflicting ambitions of Charlemagne's descendants.
-William had been sent as a hostage to the court of Charles the Bald in order to secure the loyalty of his father; Bernard was taken from her before his baptism and was sent to Aquitaine in order to keep him safe.